Goldenone2/Hamilton-s-Frog-GBS/Sample_Comparison.md

 ![](Swab.Tissue.Jitter_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

 We can see a difference in forwards reads with *and* without quality control indicating the difference in coverage depth is not due to sample quality differences.
-My lab book indicates F103 & F28 were normalized during pooling in the lab which could (in part) contribute to this coverage depth effect.
+My lab book indicates F103 & F28 were normalised during pooling in the lab which could, in part, contribute to this coverage depth effect.